OmarAldiek/smart-bus-monitor/README.md

 Install deps once:
 ### Option A – Launch from the Dashboard (recommended)

-1. Open `http://localhost:3000` and log in with a development admin user (seeded automatically on first run).
+1. Open your dashboard URL (default `http://<host>:3000`) and log in with a development admin user (seeded automatically on first run).
 2. Go to **Settings → Simulator Control**.
 3. Click **"Start 13 simulators"** to launch all buses, or use the per-bus controls in the table to start/stop individual buses.
 4. Note: Buses 1, 5, 9, and 13 are marked as stationary (0–5 km/h) to simulate parked buses for testing door-open alerts.